ravenawk/new_pb/docs/blog/posts/packer-proxmox.md

 packer build -var-file=rhel_vars.pkrvars.hcl .
 ```

+Replace the values with `your-` with your actual values.
 Monitor Packer's output.
 It will create the VM, provision it, and convert it into a Proxmox template.

 Once Packer completes, log into the Proxmox web interface.
 You should see the new RHEL template.
-Clone this template whenever you need a new RHEL instance.
+Clone this template whenever you need a new RHEL 8 instance.

 ---

-With Packer, you can automate the creation of standardized machine images for Proxmox, ensuring that every instance starts from a known configuration.
+With Packer, you can automate the creation of standardized machine images for Proxmox, ensuring consistent, repeatable deployments across your infrastructure.

+!!! tip "Living Document"
->NOTE: This article is as much for me as anyone else, like most of my articles.
-I will continue to update this article as I discover new things and refinements for Packer.
+    This article is as much for my own reference as it is a tutorial for others.
+    There are items I didn't touch on and I know that.
+    I'll continue updating it as I discover new Packer techniques and refinements.

-### References and further reading:
+## References and further reading:

 Packer:
 https://www.packer.io/